*Kóryos: Warrior-fury

-The conflicting opposition between death and invulnerability is suggested by the attributes generally associated with the kóryos: great strength, resistance to pain, and lack of fear.
+The conflicting opposition between death and vulnerability is suggested by the attributes generally associated with the Männerbund: great strength, resistance to pain, and lack of fear.
 The typical state of warrior fury or frenzy was supposed to increase his strength above natural expectations, with ecstatic performances accentuated by dances and perhaps by the use of drugs.
 The Indo-European term for a 'mad attack' (*eis) is common to the Vedic, Germanic, and Iranian traditions.

-The Germanic berserkers were depicted as practitioners of the battle fury ('going berserk', berserksgangr), while the martial fury of the Ancient Greek warrior was called lyssa, a derivation of lykos ('wolf'), as if the soldiers temporarily become wolves in their mad rage.
+The Germanic berserkers were depicted as practitioners of the battle fury ('going berserk', berserksgangr).
+The martial fury of the Ancient Greek warrior was called lyssa, a derivation of lykos ('wolf'), as if the soldiers temporarily become wolves in their mad rage.

 As such, young males were perceived as dangers even to their host society.
-The Maruts, a group of storm deities of the Vedic tradition were depicted as both beneficial and dangerous entities.
-The Irish hero Cúchulainn becomes a terrorizing figure among the inhabitants of the capital-city, Emain Macha, after he beheaded three rivals from his own people (the Ulaid).
+The Maruts, a group of storm deities of the Vedic tradition, were depicted as both beneficial and dangerous entities.
+The Irish hero Cúchulainn becomes a terrorizing figure among the inhabitants of the capital-city, Emain Macha, after he beheaded three rivals from his own people, the Ulaid.
 Aiming to appease his fury, they decide to capture him and plunge his body into basins of water in order to 'cool him down'.
 Irish sources also describe some of the warrior-bands as savages (díberg), living like wolves by pillaging and massacring.
 Similarly, some Greek warrior-bands were called hybristḗs (ὑβριστή) and portrayed as violent and insolent groups of ransomers and looters.

 Nudity

 Many kurgan stelae found in the Pontic–Caspian steppe, which are associated with the Proto-Indo-European culture, depict a naked male warrior carved on the stone with little else than a belt and his weapons.
-In later Indo-European traditions, kóryos raiders likewise wore a belt that bound them to their leader and the gods, and little else.
+In later Indo-European traditions, Männerbund raiders likewise wore a belt that bound them to their leader and the gods, and little else.

 In Ancient Greek and Roman literary sources, Germanic and Celtic peoples were often portrayed as fighting naked or semi naked, armed only with light weapons.
 At the battle of Telamon (225 BC), Gallic warriors reportedly wore only trousers and capes.
 In the Norse tradition, Berserker usually scorned the use of armour to favour animal skins, and they were sometimes also said to fight naked.
-Ancient Italic tribes also had in their ranks berserk-like warriors who fought naked, barefoot, flowing-haired, and often in single combat.
-Similarly, young Vedic boys wore only a belt and an animal skin during their initiation within the kóryos.
+Ancient Italic tribes had in their ranks berserk-like warriors who fought naked, barefoot, flowing-haired, and often in single combat.
+Similarly, young Vedic boys wore only a belt and an animal skin during their initiation within the Männerbund.

 Celtiberian statuettes from the 5th–3rd centuries BC depict naked warriors with a sword, a small round shield (caetra), a "power belt", and sometimes a helmet.
 The tradition of kurgan stelae featuring warriors with a belt is also common in the Scythian cultures.
-According to military historian Michael P. Speidel, the scene 36 of Trajan's Column, which shows bare-chested, bare-footed young men wearing only a shield, could be a depiction of Germanic Berserkers.
+According to military historian Michael P. Speidel, the scene 36 of Trajan's Column, which shows bare-chested, bare-footed young men wearing only a shield, could be a depiction of Germanic berserkers.